fasbitX/dynamic-to-static/README.md

 Host a Website on a Dynamic IP Network!
 Host Your Website on your own Desktop without paying for a Static IP address!

-You can now host your own website on your own computer, no static IP required!
+You can now host your own website on your own computer or office computer, no static IP required!

 Step #1 - Set up a free account at Cloudflare or other similar web infrastructure provider.
 Step #2 - Load the script on your Desktop.